Serra dos Martírios/Andorinhas

 Geology

-The park's dominant geological feature is the sandstone plateau of the Serra dos Martírios range, part of the extensive Paleozoic sedimentary formations of the Parnaíba Basin.
-These ancient sandstones have been sculpted by differential erosion into dramatic escarpments, mesas, caves, and canyon-like valleys.
-The resistant sandstone caprock overlies softer sedimentary layers, creating the characteristic tabletop terrain with steep cliffs.
+The park's dominant geological feature is the quartzite plateau of the Serra dos Martírios range, formed by Neoproterozoic metamorphic rocks of the Araguaia Belt, where thrust tectonics displaced resistant quartzite layers that were subsequently shaped by Cenozoic differential erosion.
+[1] These ancient quartzites have been sculpted into dramatic escarpments up to 250–300 metres high, mesas, caves — including 26 catalogued caverns and 36 grottos — and canyon-like valleys.
+The resistant quartzite caprock overlies softer sedimentary layers, creating the characteristic tabletop terrain with steep cliffs.
 The rivers descending from the plateau, including the Andorinhas, have carved gorges and created waterfalls and natural pools at points where harder and softer rock layers meet.
-The soils derived from sandstone weathering are highly leached, acidic, and nutrient-poor — conditions that favor the specialized cerrado vegetation and restrict conversion to agriculture.
+The soils derived from quartzite weathering are highly leached, acidic, and nutrient-poor — conditions that favor the specialized cerrado vegetation and restrict conversion to agriculture.

 Climate And Weather